White Sox vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 - This season, Chicago has won two of its seven games when it's the underdog by at least -105 on the moneyline.

-- The White Sox have an implied victory probability of 51.2% according to the moneyline set by oddsmakers for this matchup.
+- The moneyline set for this matchup implies the White Sox have a 51.2% chance of coming away with a victory in the contest.

-- Chicago and its opponents have hit the over in eight of its 13 games with a total this season.
+- Games involving Chicago have gone over the total set by oddsmakers in eight of 14 chances this season.

 - The White Sox have yet play a game with a spread this season.